-The effect of Potassium Bicarbonate on rat urinary bladder epithelium, without prior exposure to a bladder tumor initiator, was studied.
+The effect of Potassium Bicarbonate (2% or 4%) on rat urinary bladder epithelium was studied without prior exposure to a bladder tumor initiator.
 In 4 studies, ranging in duration from 4 to 130 weeks, equimolar amounts of K+ were administered in the diet to male and female weanling, SPF-bred Wistar rats (Cpb:WU; Wistar random) (85 rats/sex/group) as Potassium Bicarbonate.
-Increased urinary volume and potassium levels were observed, and urinary pH was increased.
-The feeding of Potassium Bicarbonate resulted in simple epithelial hyperplasia and, after prolonged administration, in papillary/nodular hyperplasia, papillomas, and transitional cell carcinomas of the urinary bladder.
+Control rats were fed a cereal-based open formula diet.
+The feeding of Potassium Bicarbonate (2% and 4% concentrations) resulted in simple epithelial hyperplasia and, after prolonged administration, in papillary/nodular hyperplasia, papillomas, and transitional cell carcinomas of the urinary bladder.
+The incidence of hyperplastic and neoplastic bladder lesions tended to be higher in rats fed 4% Potassium Bicarbonate than in those fed 2% Potassium Bicarbonate, suggesting a dose-response relationship.
 Based on these results, the authors concluded that Potassium Bicarbonate is capable of inducing urinary bladder cancer in rats without prior application of an initiator.

 Groups of 10 weanling male SPF-bred albino rats (Cpb: WU; Wistar random) were fed a basal diet or diet supplemented with Potassium Bicarbonate (2.5% in the diet) for up to 13 weeks.
 A group of 10 rats was also fed 6% monosodium glutamate (MSG) in the diet.
-Feeding with MSG induced slight growth retardation, decreased food intake (mainly with the purified diet), and increased kidney-to-body weight ratios.
-The addition to stock diet of 2.5% Potassium Bicarbonate, instead of MSG, induced changes in growth rate, food intake, and kidney weight that were similar to those observed with 6% MSG.
 The rats that received 6% MSG in the diet showed an increased incidence and degree of focal and diffuse hyperplasia of the bladder epithelium.
 The group that received Potassium Bicarbonate in the diet also had epithelial hyperplasia in the urinary bladder.
 Hyperplasia of the epithelium lining the renal pelvis and of the epithelium lining the renal pelvis and papilla was not observed in these animals.

-Another 13-week study was performed using groups of 10 weanling male SPF-bred albino rats (Cpb: WU; Wistar random) to compare the effects of 5% Potassium Bicarbonate in a stock diet and in a purified diet.31 Unsupplemented stock and purified diets served as controls.
+Another 13-week study was performed using groups of 10 weanling male SPF-bred albino rats (Cpb: WU; Wistar random) to compare the effects of 5% Potassium Bicarbonate in a stock diet and in a purified diet.
+Unsupplemented stock and purified diets served as controls.
 The rats were gradually accustomed to the high level of Potassium Bicarbonate (5%) by feeding 1% in the diet during week 1, 2% in the diet during week 2, 3% in the diet during week 3, 4% in the diet during weeks 4 and 5, and 5% in the diet from week 6 on.
-Growth was retarded by 5% Potassium Bicarbonate in the groups on either basal diet, though the difference was not statistically significant with the stock diet but was statistically significant with the purified diet.
-None of the rats showed any abnormalities in condition or behavior.
 The microscopic examinations of the urinary bladder, ureters, kidneys, liver, testes, thyroid with parathyroids, adrenals and bone revealed changes considered to be related to treatment only in the bladder epithelium.
-These changes comprised various forms and degrees of epithelial hyperplasia and very small intra-epithelial cysts.
+These changes comprised various forms and degrees of epithelial hyperplasia and very small intraepithelial cysts.
 An increased incidence and severity of hyperplasia occurred in each of the two groups that received Potassium Bicarbonate.
 Generally, the hyperplastic changes were diffuse, and their degree varied from minimal to moderate.
 More severe hyperplasia (papillomatous) was present in one rat fed Potassium Bicarbonate in the stock diet.
 Both the incidence and the degree of the epithelial changes indicated a more marked effect of Potassium Bicarbonate in the stock diet than in the purified diet.